 Authority signals matter more than keywords.
 AI models evaluate the overall credibility of a domain, not just keyword density on a single page.
 They're looking at who wrote this, what the site's reputation is, and whether the claims are backed by evidence.
 A growth marketer who publishes data-backed analysis will outperform a content mill publishing 50 thin articles a week.

 Structure is how AI reads.
 When Perplexity or ChatGPT crawls your content, it's parsing structure.
 Clean H2 headings, concise definitions, numbered lists, clear question-answer pairs.
-The AI doesn't skim the way humans do—it processes your content's hierarchy to extract specific claims it can reference.
+The AI doesn't skim the way humans do -- it processes your content's hierarchy to extract specific claims it can reference.

 Specificity gets cited.
 Vague statements like "marketing is changing" don't get pulled into AI answers.
 Specific claims do: "Server-side tracking recovers 20-40% of conversions that client-side pixels miss."
 The more concrete your content, the more citable it becomes.

 Recency signals relevance.
 AI models weigh freshness.
 Content published or updated in the last 6 months gets preferential treatment over stale posts.
-This isn't about publishing constantly—it's about keeping your best content current.
+This isn't about publishing constantly -- it's about keeping your best content current.

+The content patterns that get cited by AI have one thing in common: they make it easy for the AI to extract a clear, attributable claim.
 Let me get tactical.
 These are the specific content patterns that increase your chances of appearing in AI-generated answers.

 Clear Definitions Upfront